XPO Logistics (NYSE:XPO) Releases FY 2022 Earnings Guidance

-XPO Logistics (NYSE:XPO – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $5.20-$5.60 for the period, compared to the consensus earnings per share estimate of $5.19.
+XPO Logistics (NYSE:XPO – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share (EPS) guidance of $5.20-$5.60 for the period, compared to the consensus estimate of $5.19.
 The company issued revenue guidance of -.

-A number of analysts have weighed in on XPO shares.
-StockNews.com began coverage on shares of XPO Logistics in a research report on Thursday, March 31st.
-They set a hold rating for the company.
-Deutsche Bank Aktiengesellschaft decreased their price target on XPO Logistics from $131.00 to $120.00 and set a buy rating for the company in a report on Thursday, February 10th.
-Oppenheimer dropped their price objective on XPO Logistics from $106.00 to $87.00 in a research note on Thursday.
-Bank of America raised XPO Logistics from a neutral rating to a buy rating and raised their target price for the stock from $70.00 to $96.00 in a research note on Friday, March 11th.
-Finally, KeyCorp dropped their price target on XPO Logistics from $95.00 to $75.00 in a research note on Wednesday, May 11th.
-Three investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of Buy and an average target price of $94.86.

 XPO Logistics Company Profile (Get Rating)